RBrearton/auto_serialize/README.md

 If you have an example class that won't serialize, submit an issue.
 I'll fix it and add your class to the test suite!
-Of course, feel free to submit a PR if you're up to fixing it yourself :muscle:
+Of course, feel free to submit a PR if you're up to fixing it yourself. :muscle:

 ## Roadmap